hexaeight/Documentation/docs.md

 in an external or internal service to keep the user logged in to perform some background tasks on behalf of the user.
 So it may be viable for you to implement a background service that extends the cookie expiration instead of calling the worker script since the worker script is dependent on the cookie.

-You can extend the JWT by invoking the `Extend Auth Token` End Point https://hexaeight-sso-platform.p.rapidapi.com/extendauthtoken using your Rapid API key associated with the Client Secure Code (Client ID) by sending the JSON Web Token as a post request to the EndPoint and receive an new JWT extended by one hour.
+You can extend the JWT by invoking the `Extend Auth Token` End Point using your Rapid API key associated with the Client Secure Code (Client ID) by sending the JSON Web Token as a post request to the EndPoint and receive an new JWT extended by one hour.
 You can then call the `Fetch Cookie User` end point to verify the extended JWT.

+Additional Information about EndPoints is availabe in the EndPoints Section on this page.

 * * *